How to Restore a Database in SQL Server

 MSSQL Database Backup

--- Restore database ms sql
+-- Restore test database we just dropped

 RESTORE DATABASE [lemonadestand] FROM DISK = N'C:\TEMP\lemonadestand_full_11082022.bak';